By Susan Lilley

 Calendars are fascinating puzzles of time.
 We forget that the rhythms of the days, weeks, months, years, centuries, and millennia are part of an ancient, glittering web where science, history, and mystery mesh.
 Meditating on recorded time connects us to the natural world and the enigmas of planetary movement, to our ongoing attempts to understand and make sense of it all, our thirst for a human knowledge that will never be complete.

 And it’s as personal as it is cosmic.
 None of us know how many New Years we will celebrate, but it’s something I think about more with every trip around the sun.
-In my own little corner of the world, I have seen people leave this life in the past year, some far too young, and most having no idea that 2015 was the last year they would be here to count.
+In my own little corner of the world, I have seen people leave this life in the past year, some far too young, and most having no idea that this year was the last year they would be here to count.

 So despite all the overblown balderdash associated with New Year’s Eve, I humbly suggest that the big calendar change is worth staying up for.
 Whether you repair to a friend’s home, have your own little soiree, or tuck yourself in for the night alone with some roasted vegetable pizza and salted caramel gelato (which does not sound half bad), it’s a challenge for some of us to stay up past the beautiful bedtime hour of 10.
 But if you are determined, here’s how: